xhilgerz/xhilgerz/README.md

 ### 👾 About Me
 I'm a passionate **Computer Science student at UTSA**, deeply interested in **software engineering**, **AI**, **full-stack web**, and **app development**.
-I love turning creative ideas into real tools — from **Allergy Snatcher**, a dietary-restriction app, to **Threadly**, a clothing manager app.
+I love turning creative ideas into real tools — from **Allergy Snatcher**, a dietary-restriction website, to **Threadly**, a clothing manager app.
 <br>

 ---